 Camara Education UK Ltd is part of a wider group of related entities that carry out similar work in Ireland (Camara Education CLG) and the USA (Camara Education Inc).
-These entities support a network of education hubs in Africa, notably in Ethiopia, Kenya, Lesotho, Tanzania and Zambia.
+These entities support a network of education hubs in Ethiopia, Kenya, Tanzania and Zambia.
 Together we refer to these entities as the Camara Network.

-Camara is an international not for profit charity whose mission is to use technology to improve education and digital literacy skills for low-income people in Africa.
+Camara is an international charity whose mission is to use technology to improve education and digital literacy skills for disadvantaged children in the 4 African countries which we operate in.
 We do this by providing sustainable IT equipment, teacher training and supporting software.
-Our vision is a world class technology-enabled educational system accessible to even the poorest people.
+Our vision is a world class technology-enabled educational system accessible to all.
 We are dedicated to delivering real impact by inspiring and empowering a young generation to improve their own life opportunities.

 We believe better education means better life opportunities for children.
-Camara operates as a social enterprise and works with educational institutions to support them with technology and training to deliver better educational outcomes and greater digital literacy.
+Camara operates as a social enterprise and works with educational institutions to support them with technology and training to build digital skills thereby enabling students to pursue educational attainment particularly in STEM subjects.